needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 **Note**: This step is only necessary for consumable products.

 To consume a product, your game needs to send a Consume request to the UDP SDK.
-Your  game should deliver a product after it is initially consumed.
+Your game should deliver a product when it is initially consumed.
 This prevents the product being delivered repeatedly.
 Note that **PurchaseInfo** is returned by **OnPurchase**.

 For example: